Keysight/ixnetworkve/google-cloud-platform/README.md

-# gcp-ixload
+# gcp-ixnetwork
-Deployment examples for Ixia IxLoad on Google Cloud Platform
+Deployment examples for Ixia IxNetwork on Google Cloud Platform